 Establish the foundation for developing an international rebuilding program for shortfin mako sharks.

 NOAA Fisheries will accept comments on the proposed rule and draft amendment through October 1, 2018.

 Written comments, identified by “NOAA-NMFS-2018-0011,” may be submitted electronically via the Federal eRulemaking Portal, or by U.S. mail to the Highly Migratory Species Management Division, 1315 East-West Highway, Silver Spring, MD 20910.

 All comments received are a part of the public record and will be posted to the Internet without change.
 Personally identifying information (for example, name, address, etc.) voluntarily submitted by the commenter may be publicly accessible.
 Do not submit confidential business information or otherwise sensitive or protected information.
 NOAA Fisheries will accept anonymous comments (enter N/A in the electronic fields to remain anonymous).
 You may submit attachments to electronic comments in Microsoft Word, Excel, or Adobe PDF file formats only.

-NOAA Fisheries will hold public hearings along the Atlantic Coast, Caribbean, and Gulf of Mexico regions until the end of the comment period
+NOAA Fisheries held public hearings along the Atlantic Coast, Caribbean, and Gulf of Mexico regions until the end of the comment period

 - August 22, 2018 from 5:00 – 8:00 p.m.